Naturally Daily

 Severity Stages of Ingrown Toenail

-Doctors classified ingrown toenails into three categories based on its severity: stage 1 (mild), stage 2 (moderate), and stage 3 (severe).
+Doctors classified ingrown toenails into three categories based on their severity: stage 1 (mild), stage 2 (moderate), and stage 3 (severe).
 [1]

-Stage 1: You can recognize mild cases of ingrown toenail by nail-fold swelling, edema, erythema, and pain with pressure.
+Stage 1: You can recognize mild cases of ingrown toenails by nail-fold swelling, edema, erythema, and pain with pressure.

-Stage 2: Moderate cases are characterized by increased swelling, inflamed tissues that produce pus.
+Stage 2: Moderate cases are characterized by increased swelling and inflamed tissues that produce pus.

 Stage 3: In the severe stage, there will be chronic inflammation and continuous oozing of pus.
 The inflamed tissue will start growing over the nail.